About

 Prior to her work with Communities by Design, Erin worked as historic preservationist and architectural historian for an environmental and engineering firm, where she practiced preservation planning, created historic district design guidelines, and conducted historic resource surveys.
 She holds a Bachelor of Arts degree in History from Florida State University and a Master’s degree in Historic Preservation from the University of Georgia.
 Erin is an Academician of the Academy of Urbanism in London, UK.

-Vanesa Zelaya is the foundation specialist at the Architects Foundation, providing scholarships and administrative support.
-She also handles the social media for The Architects Foundation and The Octagon Museum.
-Before joining the Foundation, she held a membership outreach position in a nonprofit which sparked an interest in social media management and communications.
-Vanesa holds a Bachelor of Arts Degree in English from Virginia Commonwealth University in Richmond, VA.
+Vanesa Zelaya is the Scholarships Specialist at the Architects Foundation, where she supports scholarship recipients, manages administrative operations, and oversees social media for both the Foundation and The Octagon Museum.
+Her work strengthens scholar engagement and extends the Foundation’s outreach through digital platforms.
+Prior to this role, she worked in membership outreach at a nonprofit, which sparked her passion for communications and social media strategy.
+Vanesa holds a Bachelor of Arts in English from Virginia Commonwealth University in Richmond, VA.

 Opportunities